coronis-computing/heightmap_interpolation/docs/source/methods.rst

 Suitable for
 ++++++++++++

-* Best fidelity for the interpolant.
+* Best approximation quality for the interpolant.
 * Small datasets.
 They can be small in the number of input reference points, and large in the number of query points (huge scattered data).

 Advantages
 ++++++++++

-* Allows tuning the properties of the interpolating surface by changing the RBF type.
+* Allows tuning the properties of the interpolating surface by changing the RBF type and :math:`\epsilon` parameter.

 Disadvantages
 +++++++++++++